Rubb Buildings Systems of Sanford completed work on the newest addition to the City of Saco’s Public Works Department.

 The salt storage facility has a span of 18.29m (approx. 60ft) with a length of 113ft, as well as a 20’ x 20’ framed opening on each gable end.

 The primary use of the facility will be to house large quantities of road salt as well as equipment storage.
-It will also allow the Saco Public Works Department to pre-purchase and store salt in bulk during the off season, significantly reducing the cost.
+It will also allow the Saco Public Works Department to pre-purchase and store salt in bulk during the off season, significantly reducing taxpayer cost.
 Equipment storage has also significantly increased with the installation of the new facility.

-The building includes a concrete bulkblock foundation, hot-dip galvanized steel framing, and tensioned PVC coated fabric in white.
+The building includes a concrete Bulkblock foundation, hot-dip galvanized steel framing, and tensioned PVC coated fabric in white.
 It can be seen overlooking the highway between exit 32 and 36 on Maine Turnpike I-95.